Rowdy Tellez Player Props: Brewers vs. Blue Jays

-Rowdy Tellez -- batting .250 with two home runs, four walks and three RBI in his past 10 games -- will be in action for the Milwaukee Brewers against the Toronto Blue Jays, with Alek Manoah on the mound, on May 31 at 7:07 PM ET.
+The Milwaukee Brewers and Rowdy Tellez (.419 slugging percentage over his past 10 games, including two homers), battle starting pitcher Kevin Gausman and the Toronto Blue Jays at Rogers Centre, Thursday at 1:07 PM ET.

-He had a hitless performance in his last game (0-for-2) against the Blue Jays.
+In his last game he had a hitless showing (0-for-4) against the Blue Jays.

 Rowdy Tellez Game Info & Props vs. the Blue Jays